phalpern/WG21-halpern/simd-execution-model.md

-% An Abstract Model of Vector Parallelism in C and C++
+% An Abstract Model of Simd Parallelism in C and C++
 % Pablo Halpern (<pablo.g.halpern@intel.com>), Intel Corp.
 % 2014-06-10